What food can you eat past the best before date?

 You can use bicarbonate of soda for years after the best before date, although it might lose some of its power as a raising agent.
-If your scones seem a bit flat use the bicarbonate of soda as a household cleaner instead.
+If your scones start coming out a bit flat, use the bicarbonate of soda as a household cleaner instead.

-As long as it doesn't smell and looks ok, food is safe to eat past the best before date as there's little bacterial risk.
-So next time you find a dusty tin at the back of your cupboard - open it, use it, and feel good!
+As long as it looks okay and doesn't smell, lots of packaged food is safe to eat well past the best before date.
+So next time you find a dusty tin at the back of your cupboard - open it and use it - you're a true Waste Warrior!